Dog Mental Illness Symptoms: Your Complete 2026 Guide

 General Anxiety: When Everything Feels Overwhelming

-Some dogs are just naturally more anxious, but environmental factors can push them over the edge into problem territory.
+Some dogs are just naturally more anxious.
+But environmental factors can push them over the edge into problem territory where they simply cannot function.

 What it looks like: